chronoteam/dejaqdocs-dejaq.io/content/index.md

 Implementation
 --------------

 We are confident that Go is a good solution to this problem.
-The broker, tests and the first official SDK will be written in Go.
+The broker, tests and the first official driver will be written in Go.
 Later on, we will have official support for Java and Python clients, with the help of the community.

 The first version will contain only the Timeline implementation and a minimal broker.

-Broker-SDK protocol will be binary, but instead of building a custom implementation we will use a battle-tested combination, more exactly FlatBuffers on gRPC.io.
+Broker-Client protocol will be binary, but instead of building a custom implementation we will use a battle-tested combination, more exactly FlatBuffers on gRPC.io.
 FlatBuffers is similar to Protocol Buffers but it allows zero-memory decoding of the messages, resulting in a better performance.
 Already available features of the gRPC framework like multiplexing and streaming will allow us to build a more robust product and focus more on our logic and less on plumbing.

-Observability is another important aspect of DejaQ, the SDK will be as transparent as it can be, and the Broker will expose all its inner metrics in a Prometheus\-compatible format.
+Observability is another important aspect of DejaQ, the driver will be as transparent as it can be, and the Broker will expose all its inner metrics in a Prometheus\-compatible format.

 Conclusion
 ----------